 - Continue going along the length of the blade in vertical movements, moving slowly and carefully, and identify all the spots on the knife blade that have catchy areas or burrs.

-- If your knife blade has one or more burrs along its edge, that means the knife is getting sharpened, you’re winning.
+- If your knife blade has adequate amount of burrs along its edge, that means the knife is getting sharpened, you did a good job.

 - If you can’t feel any burrs at all on the knife blade edge, this means that either you need to sharpen the knife at a higher angle, or that you just haven’t sharpened enough.
 In that case, you need to continue for another couple of strokes on each side of the blade edge.